Fantom-Factory/afFancordion/readme.md

 - `outputDir` is where the result files are saved.
 - `commands` is a map of all the [Commands](http://repo.status302.com/doc/afConcordion/Commands.html) made available to the test.
 To extend Concordion, simply add your own Command implementation to the map!
 (Super easy!)

 To help you bridge the gap between Concordion and standard Fantom tests, Concordion ships with [FixtureTest](http://repo.status302.com/doc/afConcordion/FixtureTest.html).
-This handy mixin lets you run any Fixture as a Fantom Test.
-(Note your test classes still have to extend `Test` as well.)
+This handy class lets you run any Fixture as a Fantom Test.

 To use a specific `ConcordionRunner` in your tests, override `concordionRunner()` to return desired instance.
 Even though all your tests will extend `FixtureTest`, the `concordionRunner()` method will only be called once.
 This means you can run a single test with [fant](http://fantom.org/doc/docTools/Fant.html), or all of them, and they will still only use the same runner instance.